elijahmanor/elijahmanor.github.com/_posts/2018-08-27-inspect-tricky-elements.md

 Once our `debugger` statement is executed, then we can inspect the element in question like we normally would with any other element and proceed to tweak and adjust its styles.

-> Note: I was trying to remember where I first saw this trick years ago and it turns out it was an article from CSS Tricks entitled  [Set a Timed Debugger To Web Inspect Hard-To-Grab Elements](https://css-tricks.com/set-timed-debugger-web-inspect-hard-grab-elements/) by Chris Coyier ([@chriscoyier](https://twitter.com/chriscoyier)).
+> Note: (19 Sep 2018) Previously I was trying to remember where I first saw this trick years ago and it turns out it was an article from CSS Tricks entitled  [Set a Timed Debugger To Web Inspect Hard-To-Grab Elements](https://css-tricks.com/set-timed-debugger-web-inspect-hard-grab-elements/) by Chris Coyier ([@chriscoyier](https://twitter.com/chriscoyier)).

 ## Conclusion